Skip to content

 Deciding Whether to Issue an EHCP

-If the Local Authority has decided that your child’s educational setting can meet their needs without an EHCP, the APO will explain why.
+If we have decided that your child’s educational setting can meet their needs without an EHCP, the APO will explain why.
 Your APO will ask the school or college to arrange a Way Forward meeting with you and your child.
 At this meeting, a non-statutory school-based Additional Needs Plan (ANP) can be reviewed, or agreed if required.
 This will help to support your child.
 The APO will send you and the school all the reports collated during the EHC needs assessment.
 These will inform the ANP and the school’s support for your child.
 This will conclude the statutory EHCNA process.
-If you don’t agree with the Local Authority’s decision, you have the right to appeal.
-For more information, see ‘Help and Support’ section below.
+If you don’t agree with our decision, you have the right to appeal.

 Following the co-production meeting, the APO will produce a draft EHCP.
-This will be based on the co-production document and the discussions that took place at the meeting.
+This will be based on the information collated during the EHC needs assessment and the discussions that took place at the meeting.
 They will send the draft EHCP to you for comment by the end of week 16 at the latest.

 Finalising the EHCP

 Once we have sent you the draft EHCP, you will have 15 calendar days to consider it.
 Within this time, you must let us know if you are happy with the plan or want to suggest any changes.
-The Local Authority will consider any requested changes before issuing the final EHCP.
+We will consider any requested changes before issuing the final EHCP.
 You may also request a meeting with your APO during this time to discuss the draft EHCP.

 Once you have told us your preferred school or college, the APO will formally consult with them.
-Sometimes:

-If either of these happen, the APO will identify and consult with other educational settings.
-They will be settings we believe can meet your child’s needs.
 The educational settings should formally let us know within 15 calendar days whether they are able to meet your child’s needs.

-The Local Authority will finalise and send the final EHCP to you by the end of week 20 from the start of the process.
+We will finalise and send the final EHCP to you by the end of week 20 from the start of the needs assessment process.
 This is when the support specified in the plan will be put in place.
 If you don’t agree with the contents of the final EHCP, you will have the right to appeal.
-For more information, see ‘Help and Support’ section below.

 The Sections of an EHCP